Jevaughn-W/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Asscess the server by using the following url: http://localhost:8080/urls.
+- To end the server side connection after use, press `ctr + c` to cancel the command